Agahi Award

 The Agahi Awards are an annual series of awards for journalism in Pakistan.
 They were inaugurated in 2012 and are Pakistan's first ever Journalism Awards.
 These awards are organized by Mishal Pakistan, which is a media consultancy firm, in collaboration with leading press clubs across the country, local and international media development bodies, regulatory authorities and the private sector.

 History

-The Agahi Awards took place for the first time ever, on the 28th of March, 2012, in Islamabad, Pakistan.
+The Agahi Awards took place for the first time ever, on 28 March 2012, in Islamabad, Pakistan.
 The awards were organized by Mishal Pakistan and AGAHI foundation, which is a non-profit organization aimed at improving investigative journalism in Pakistan.

 The Agahi Awards are aimed at recognizing the best journalists reporting on critical issues ranging from; Terrorism, Conflict, Interfaith, Safety & Security, Code of Conduct etc. This initiative is aimed at scaling up the training and capacity building efforts of the journalists in Pakistan, by creating a sense of competition in them.

 The Agahi Awards is an endeavour undertaken by AGAHI Foundation, which is a program which was launched in 2011 by Mishal Pakistan, for increasing the capacity of investigative and responsible journalism in Pakistan.
 The Agahi Awards are going to be an annual event in which nominations will be submitted for different categories including People's Choice Awards.